 National Scholarship Program

-National scholarships are designed to recognize all-around excellence.
-They are awarded on the basis of outstanding academic performance to candidates who demonstrate ability for creative and innovative thought and a passion for the pursuit of learning.
+National scholarships aim to acknowledge all-around excellence and grant them based on exceptional academic achievements to candidates who display aptitude for creative and innovative thinking, along with a fervor for the pursuit of learning.

 - President’s Entrance Scholarship – (1) at $70,000; (4) at $65,000; up to (15) at $50,0000